Feature Photo: Sterling Munksgard / Shutterstock.com

 # 7 – Home Again

-Continuing with our top 10 Judy Collins songs we take a giant leap in time from 1961 all the way to 1984 with the album Home Again.
+Continuing with our top 10 Judy Collins songs, we take a giant leap in time from 1961 all the way to 1984 with the album Home Again.
 The album’s title track appears here at number seven.
-The album featured many of the best session players in the business on the record including Lee Ritenour who played on all the classic 1970s Steely Dan songs during the Aja and Gaucho period.
-Keyboardist and legendary producer Dave Grusin produced the record giving it a sound far different from her 1960s records.
+The album featured many of the best session players in the business, including Lee Ritenour, who played on all the classic 1970s Steely Dan songs during the Aja and Gaucho periods.
+Keyboardist and legendary producer Dave Grusin produced the record, giving it a sound far different from her 1960s records.

 # 6 – Bread and Rose

-Once again we list a title track on this top 10 Judy Collins songs list.
-The wonderful song “Bread and Roses,” was the title track to the album Bread and Roses.
+Once again, we list a title track on this top 10 Judy Collins songs list.
+The wonderful song “Bread and Roses” was the title track to the album Bread and Roses.
 The record was released in 1976.
-The song “Bread and Roses,” harkens back to Judy Collins’ days as an activist.
+The song “Bread and Roses” harkens back to Judy Collins’ activist days.
 The song was written by Mimi Fariña and James Oppenheim.

 # 5 – Someday Soon

-Judy Collins’ song “Someday Soon,” was released on the album Who Knows Where the Time Goes.
+Judy Collins’ song “Someday Soon” was released on the album Who Knows Where the Time Goes.
 The album was released in 1968.
-The album’s title track was written by Sandy Denny who recorded the song with Fairport Convention.
-We loved Judy Collins’ version but the song is so associated with being the most popular Fairport Convention song we decided to go with the track “Someday Soon,” instead.
-Which by the way we love just as much.
-“Someday Soon,” was written by Ian Tyson.
+The album’s title track was written by Sandy Denny, who recorded it with Fairport Convention.
+We loved Judy Collins’ version, but since the song is so closely associated with being the most popular Fairport Convention song, we decided to go with the track “Someday Soon“ instead.
+Which, by the way, we love just as much.
+“Someday Soon” was written by Ian Tyson.
 It was released as the only single from the record.
-It was a modest hit for Judy Collins peaking at number 55 on the Billboard Hot 100.
+It was a modest hit for Judy Collins, peaking at number 55 on the Billboard Hot 100.

 # 4 – Amazing Grace

-Judy Collins’ beautiful version of the Christian Hymn “Amazing Grace,” was released on the Whales & Nightingales album.
+Judy Collins’ beautiful version of the Christian Hymn “Amazing Grace” was released on the Whales & Nightingales album.
 The record was released in 1970.
-“Amazing Grace,” was placed as the final song on the album.
-It helped propel the album to be certified Gold.
+“Amazing Grace” was placed as the final song on the album.
+It helped propel the album to Gold certification.

 # 3 – Send In The Clowns